Font-weight - Property CSS

 el.style.fontWeight = 'bolder';

-Read in Javascript the value of font-weight
+Read in Javascript the value of font-weight.

-The following code only works if the property has been assigned directly to the element with the HTML code style
+The following code only works if the property has been assigned directly to the element with the HTML code style attribute,

 and not by going through a CSS selector.

-The value is returned as defined (predefined value or number from 100
+The value is returned as defined (predefined value or number from 100 to 900).

 let el = document.getElementById('id');